-Single-Family Multifamily Commercial Office /Campus Industrial Proposed Mix of Uses on Development Site (this column) Not Separated by a Street Separated by a Street Not Separated by a Street Separated by a Street Not Separated by a Street Separated by a Street Not Separated by a Street Separated by a Street Not Separated by a Street Separated by a Street Residential Multi-Family 5' L2 5' L1 10' L1 5' L1 10' L3 5' L2 5' L2 10' L2 10' L2 wand/F2 Fence 10' L3 Commercial 10' L3 5' L2 10' L3 5' L1 5' L1 5' L2 5' L2 5' L2 10' L3 10' L2 Industrial 10' L2 w/and F2 Fence L2 10' L2 and w/F2 Fence L2 L3 L2 10' L3 L2 5' L2 5' L1 Office, Public facilities, and other uses not listed above Residential Single Family 5' L1 5' L1 5' L2 10' L1 10' L3 10' L2 10' L2 10' L2 10' L2 w/and F2 Fence 10' L3
+Single-Family Multifamily Commercial Office Industrial Proposed Mix of Uses on Development Site (this column) Not Separated by a Street Separated by a Street Residential Multifamily 5' L2 5' L1 10' L1 5' L1 10' L3 5' L2 5' L2 10' L2 10' L2 and F2 Fence 10' L3 Commercial 10' L3 5' L2 10' L3 5' L1 5' L1 5' L2 5' L2 5' L2 10' L3 10' L2 Industrial 10' L2 and F2 Fence L2 10' L2 and F2 Fence L2 L3 L2 10' L3 L2 5' L2 5' L1 Office, Public facilities, and other uses not listed above 5' L1 5' L1 5' L2 10' L1 10' L3 10' L2 10' L2 10' L2 10' L2 and F2 Fence 10' L3

 - C. Landscaping and Screening Design Standards. - 1.
 L1, General Landscaping. - a.
 Intent.
 The L1 standard is intended to be used where distance is the principal means of separating uses or development, and landscaping enhances the area between them.
 The L1 standard consists principally of groundcover plants; trees and high and low shrubs also are required. - b.
 Required Materials.
-There are two ways to provide trees and shrubs to comply with an L1 standard.
 Shrubs and trees may be grouped.
-Groundcover plants, grass lawn, or approved flowers must fully cover the landscaped area not in shrubs and trees. - 2.
-L2.
-Low Screen. - a.
+Groundcover plants, grass lawn, or approved flowers must fully cover the landscaped area not in shrubs and trees. - L2, Low Screen. - a.
 The standard is applied where a low level of screening sufficiently reduces the impact of a use or development, or where visibility between areas is more important than a greater visual screen. - b.
 Required Materials.
 The L2 standard requires enough low shrubs to form a continuous screen three feet high and ninety-five percent opaque year-round.
 In addition, one tree is required per thirty lineal feet of landscaped area, or as appropriate to provide a tree canopy over the landscaped area.
 Groundcover plants must fully cover the remainder of the landscaped area.
-A three-foot42-inch high masonry wall or fence at an F2 standard may be substituted for shrubs, but the trees and groundcover plants are still required. - 3.
-L3, High Screen. - a.
+A 42-inch high masonry wall or fence at an F2 standard may be substituted for shrubs, but the trees and groundcover plants are still required. - 3.
+L3, High Screen.

+- a.
 The L3 standard provides physical and visual separation between uses or development principally using screening.
 It is used where such separation is warranted by a proposed development, notwithstanding loss of direct views. - b.
 Required Materials.
 The L3 standard requires enough high shrubs to form a screen six feet high and ninety-five percent opaque year-round.
 In addition, one tree is required per thirty lineal feet of landscaped area, or as appropriate to provide a tree canopy over the landscaped area.
 Groundcover plants must fully cover the remainder of the landscaped area.
 A six-foot high wall or fence that complies with an F1 or F2 standard may be substituted for shrubs, but the trees and groundcover plants are still required.
 When applied along street lot lines, the screen or wall is to be placed along the interior side of the landscaped area.

-Fences.
+4. Fences.